User Interface Guide

 <key key="cursor right" parameter="/clock/bpm/faster"/>

-You can change the key=“q” part to assign it to a different key.
+You can change the key="q" part to assign the action to a different key.

 To remove a key assignment, change it to key="".